jcpetkovich/.emacs.d/README.md

 These packages are best installed from either the elpa or the local package manager.
-Unmodified, the configuration will automatically install everything but ghc-mod and mu4e.
+Unmodified, the configuration will automatically install everything but ghc-mod, pymacs, and mu4e.
+All three of these packages include things that need to go in your $PATH, which means generally it makes more sense to use your system's package manager to install them.
+For gentoo this just requires:

+    emerge --autounmask-write ghc-mod mu pymacs